 The communication molecules of the human body

 Hormones, such as estrogen, progesterone, testosterone, insulin and cortisol, are vital chemical messengers that control the body's communication pathways and affect many aspects of overall health.
-Hormones are secreted by exocrine glands, including but not limited to your adrenals, pituitary gland, ovaries/testes, pancreas, etc. The hormones works together to form one mass communication system, call your endocrine system.
+Hormones are secreted by exocrine glands, including but not limited to your adrenals, pituitary gland, ovaries/testes, pancreas, etc. The hormones works together to form one mass communication system, called your endocrine system.
 Even slight imbalances in these hormones can lead to widespread symptoms, and much like a stone dropped into a lake, even a small disruption can create a ripple affect.

 Conventional management of hormone imbalances are often to replace or suppress, as seen with the birth control pill, thyroid medication, HRT, insulin replacement, and so one.
 Unfortunately, for many people this only masks the issue, leading to dependency on medication while secondary symptoms progress, all while exposing people to risk factors such as stroke, osteoporosis, mood disorders, a lack of sex drive, and potential reproductive issues.